 A life you like doesn’t happen by accident.
 We build it with hundreds of small choices.
-Some time ago, Ben Hoyer began to make his small choices with intention.
-It’s resulted in coffee shops, a co-working space, social enterprises, and a CREDO that guides his life.
+Leadership doesn’t happen by accident either, it take ethics, values, and personal conviction.
+Some time ago, Ben Hoyer began to live his life by a philosophy drive by meaning, impact and community.

 Ben has always wanted to make an impact on the world.
 It became clear that it was time to start making that impact when he found himself moving into adulthood: buying a home and picking a hometown.
 That’s when he launched downtown CREDO.
 It’s a social enterprise built around the conviction that your quality of life is more tied to who you’re becoming that what you have.
 CREDO is making an impact on those it touches.
 In Ben’s keynotes you’ll get caught up in the stories of his experience building a coffee business, serving his city, and helping friends start social enterprises.
 Along the way you’ll be inspired to consider your own approach to life, and how you might leave a mark as well.
 People usually walk away from Ben’s talks considering who they want to be and challenged to believe they can be something good.

 Ben Hoyer is the founder and director of Downtown CREDO, a social-enterprise focused on improving quality of lives by cultivating networks of meaning, impact and community and the President/COO for Rally, the Social Enterprise Accelerator.

 CREDO has established four name-your-price coffee shops; leveraged strategic partnerships to become a stakeholder and a valuable grassroots organizer in the neighborhoods of the Parramore Corridor; established a co-working society to convene Orlando’s creative class and facilitated a social enterprise accelerator.
 The net effect of these efforts is a bourgeoning network of people from all levels of affluence taking up lives of meaning, impact and community.